Artificial Right Atrium Aims to Bridge Fontan Patients to Transplant

 Cynthia Herrington, MD, Surgical Director of the Heart Transplant Program at Children’s Hospital Los Angeles, is leading the project, which is a collaboration with Niema Pahlevan, PhD, of the USC Viterbi School of Engineering, and CHLA cardiologists Andrew Cheng, MD, and Jondavid Menteer, MD, Medical Director of the Heart Transplant Program.

-“Our goal was to design a device that would allow us to mechanically support patients with a Fontan who are waiting for a heart transplant,” says Dr. Herrington, the Ryan Winston Chair in Cardiac Transplant at CHLA.
+“Our goal was to design a device that would allow us to mechanically support patients with a Fontan who are waiting for a heart transplant,” says Dr. Herrington, the Ryan Winston Family Chair in Transplant Cardiology at CHLA.
 “That’s critical because right now, our options for these patients are too limited.”

 A frustrating problem